The Cyclades · Milos

 €€€

-The kitchen worth driving across the island for.
-Fresh-catch seafood done with restraint, tables at the Pollonia waterline — the morning boats set the menu.
+The kitchen you drive across the island for, and Milos is small enough that everyone does.
+Fresh-catch seafood handled with restraint at tables on the Pollonia waterline; the morning boats set the menu.
 Sea bass tartare, grilled shrimp, the fish soup people come back for.
 Book a week ahead in season.

 Polloniabook ahead

-InsiderReservations required — the day's catch lands at the port steps away each morning and the produce comes off their own plot.
-The octopus stew is the dish people single out.
+InsiderReservations required.
+The day's catch lands at the port steps away each morning, the produce comes off their own plot, and the octopus stew is the dish people single out.

 Aragosta